Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 \subsection{Impact of conductance-based synaptic input}

 Up to this point, we have used a mathematically tractable model providing an exact link between background input and network behavior.
 This link leads to a clear interpretation of background oscillations as a schedule of temperature changes within networks of neurons.
-We now move on to show that these conceptual results hold over a wider range of neuron and synapse models with different parameters.
-We therefore relax our assumptions and consider more general network architectures with a range of physiological parameter settings.
-In particular, we consider conductance-based synaptic interactions, which are known to be a good description of the behavior of biological neurons.
-As before, we first investigate the properties of individual neurons before moving on to network-level effects.
+We now show that these conceptual results hold over a wider range of neuron and synapse models with different parameters.